British Rail Class 139

-British Rail Class 139 is the TOPS classification for PPM60 model lightweight railcars built by Parry People Movers, for use on the British rail network.
-The class were originally built in 2008 for operation on the Stourbridge Town branch line following an extensive trial with a prototype registered as a Class 999 unit.

-The first newly constructed Class 139 was shown on 28 June 2008 at the Tyseley Locomotive Works Open Day.
+British Rail Class 139 is the TOPS classification for PPM60 model lightweight railcars, built by Parry People Movers for use on the National Rail network.
+The class was originally built in 2008 for operation on the Stourbridge Town branch line, following an extensive trial with a prototype registered as a Class 999 unit.
+The first newly constructed Class 139 was shown on 28 June 2008 at the Tyseley Locomotive Works open day.
 The full fleet of two units entered public service on the branch line in June 2009.

 Technology

 The Class 139 units are typical of the Parry People Movers concept, in that they utilise flywheel energy storage to recapture and supply the motive force for moving the vehicle.
 The flywheel captures the vehicle's kinetic energy when the brakes are used, and re-uses the energy for acceleration.
 This eliminates the need for a large diesel engine.
 The small onboard engine (fuelled by LPG) is used to initially bring the flywheel up to speed, to add speed to the flywheel after the vehicle is started in motion, and to provide power for the onboard systems.